KBNLresearch/nl-menu-resources/doc/crawl-website-to-WARC.md

 - Jeroen van Luin: [Ervaringen met website-archivering in het Nationaal Archief](http://docplayer.nl/17762647-Ervaringen-met-website-archivering-in-het-nationaal-archief.html)

 [^1]: Compared to van Luin's example, this leaves out the *-w* switch (since we are crawling from a local machine, overloading the host server is not an issue, so we can crawl at maximum speed), the *-k* switch (converting the links is not necessary for rendering the site) and the *-E* switch (I don't think changing any extensions is really necessary or desired in this case, but I could be wrong?).
 It also adds the *--warc-cdx* command (which writes an index file) and the *--output-file* switch (which writes a log file)

-[^2]: It is worth pointing out that if the automatically-built index file of the first (rendering/1-capture) WARC is replaced by an index that is produced by pywb's cdx-indexer tool (command: `cdx-indexer -j -s /home/johan/test-pywb/collections/my-web-archive/indexes/index.cdxj /home/johan/test-pywb/collections/my-web-archive/archive/nl-menu.warc.gz`), that WARC subsequently also shows up as 85864 captures.
-This suggests the index file might be the culprit for the other problematic WARCs.